abaghyangor/ripgor/README.md

 <img width="326" alt="Screenshot 2025-04-06 at 6 24 14 PM" src="https://github.com/user-attachments/assets/47a38793-2938-432e-9f57-1e1e42251c38" />

+You can ignore avatars folder, as it wasn't used in final version.

 ## 🛠 Built With
 - **Streamlit** – frontend UI
 - **Python** – core logic